-This feedback has led to more specific actions related to increased student support for EL and special education students, see Goal 1, and increased funding for parent/student engagement.
+This feedback has led to more specific actions related to increased student support for EL and special education students, an increase in professional development, and additional options for high school students.

-A written reply to the PAC recommendation was sent on May 23, 2024.
+A written reply to the PAC recommendation was sent in June 2025.

-Goal # Description Type of Goal 1 Enhance student performance outcomes and achievement through targeted interventions and comprehensive support systems (Pupil Outcomes).
+Goal # Description Type of Goal 1 Enhance student performance outcomes and achievement through targeted interventions and comprehensive support systems (Pupil Outcomes) for all student groups including SED, special education, and EL students.
 Broad Goal